timmybird/fogis_api_client_python/README.md

 > **IMPORTANT NOTE**: Version 0.0.11 is a revert to the v0.0.5 codebase due to critical issues in later versions.
 See CHANGES_SINCE_V0.0.5.md for features that will be re-implemented in future versions.

 #### Features
-* Authentication with FOGIS API.
+* Authentication with FOGIS API using either credentials or cookies.
 * Lazy login - automatically authenticates when needed.
+* Cookie-based authentication for improved security.
 * Fetching match lists, team players, officials, and events.
 * Reporting match events and results.
 * Error handling and logging.